-Starting a cleaning business is one of the top business ideas in 2021 because the demand for cleaning services continues to see a significant rise – especially now after the Covid Pandemic.
+Starting a cleaning business is one of the top business ideas today because the demand for cleaning services continues to see a significant rise – especially now after the Covid Pandemic.

 Also, this is one of the easier home-based self employed jobs you can do as you don’t need a ‘skill’ as such, you just need attention to detail when cleaning.

 It’s also one of the most quickest and least expensive types of self-employment to start up.

 And the great thing about learning how to start a cleaning business from scratch is:

 - You can start with very minimal start-up funds

 And although you have to travel to various premises to carry out your cleans, it’s still classed as a home-based business.
 This means that your ongoing overheads are extremely low too.

 So you can see why starting a cleaning business is very popular among people wanting to start a profitable home-based business.

 So lets get straight to it where I show you how to start a cleaning business from scratch.